Two-Photon-Exchange effects in $ep\rightarrow en\pi^+$ and their corrections to separated cross sections $\sigma_{\textrm{L,T,LT,TT}}$ at small $-t$: The numerical results and discussion

-The $-t$ dependence of the imaginary parts of the TPE corrections $\textrm{Im} [c_{1,\text{fin}}^{(2\gamma)}/c_1^{(1\gamma)}]$ is presented in Fig. \ref{figure:TPE-to-c2-on-t-Im} where the same definitions with Fig. \ref{figure:TPE-to-c2-on-t-Re} are used for the curves.
-The results show an interesting and important property: the TPE corrections to the imaginary part are not sensitive on $Q^2,\phi_\pi,-t$ and $\epsilon$ at $W=1.95$ GeV and are almost about 7\%.
+The $-t$ dependence of the imaginary parts of the TPE corrections, $\textrm{Im} [c_{1,\text{Tsai}}^{(2\gamma)}/c_1^{(1\gamma)}]$, is presented in Fig. \ref{figure:TPE-to-c2-on-t-Im} where the same definitions as in Fig. \ref{figure:TPE-to-c2-on-t-Re} are used for the curves.
+The results show an interesting and important property: the TPE corrections to the imaginary part are not sensitive to $Q^2,\phi_\pi,-t$, and $\epsilon$ at $W=1.95$ GeV and are almost about 7\%.